exchangegroup/braintree-framework-builder/README.md

 # Using Braintree iOS SDK without Cocoa Pods

 This guide shows how to build a Braintree framework from Braintree iOS SDK sources.
-You will be able to install Braintree SDK to any of your apps just by draggin the `Braintree.framework` into the "Embedded Binaries" section of your project.
+You will be able to install Braintree SDK to any of your apps just by dragging the `Braintree.framework` into the "Embedded Binaries" section of your project.

 ### Create new Application project